bradbeam/redskyops-controller/docs/tutorial.md

 ## Monitoring the Experiment

 Both `experiments` and `trials` are created as custom Kubernetes objects.
-You can see a summary of the objects using `kubectl get`; on compatible clusters, trial objects will also display their parameter assignments and (upon completion) observed values.
+You can see a summary of the objects using `kubectl get trials,experiments`; on compatible clusters, trial objects will also display their parameter assignments and (upon completion) observed values.

 The experiment objects themselves will not have their state modified over the course of a trial run: once created they represent generally static state.